 Rabbit Trails

 Establishing a clear vision for your meeting should allow you to create applicable talking points.
 These points help ensure you achieve the goal of your meeting.
 Deviating from this agenda, however, risks producing meandering conversation that achieves nothing.
 It can be easy to follow every rabbit trail you come across, but this only hinders productivity.
 A well-crafted agenda should help guard against conversations that distract from the main goal of your meeting.
-At the same time, some rabbit trails can be helpful and should be directed into future meetings with their own agendas.
+At the same time, some rabbit trails can be helpful and should be explored further in future meetings with their own agendas.
 The key is to know which deviations from your agenda will benefit your time, and which deviations will merely distract.
-If you fear a rabbit trail will derail conversation, you can set aside time later to interact with ideas not scheduled for discussion in your meeting.
+If you fear a rabbit trail will derail the conversation, you can set aside time later to interact with ideas not scheduled for discussion in your meeting.

 Unchecked Debates